One Week in Belize: A Solo Traveler's Unfiltered Journal

 Spent: $108

-The Actun Tunichil Muknal tour started at 7:30AM with a 45-minute drive, then a 45-minute jungle hike to the cave entrance.
+The Actun Tunichil Muknal tour starts at 7:30AM with a 45-minute drive, followed by a 45-minute jungle hike to the cave entrance.
 The entrance is a pool of water — you swim through it into the cave mouth.

-For the next three hours, we waded through underground rivers, squeezed through rock passages, and climbed slippery limestone formations to reach the upper chambers.
-No cameras allowed, which forced me to actually look at things instead of photographing them.
+For the next three hours you wade through underground rivers, squeeze through rock passages, and climb slippery limestone to reach the upper chambers.
+No cameras allowed, which is a quiet gift: you actually look at things instead of photographing them.

-The upper chamber was the payoff — a massive space filled with Maya pottery, grinding stones, and the Crystal Maiden: a full human skeleton (likely a young woman, likely a sacrifice) that has been calcified into sparkling crystal over 1,100 years.
-The guide shone his light across the bones and they glittered.
+The upper chamber is the payoff — a vast space filled with Maya pottery, grinding stones, and the Crystal Maiden, a full human skeleton calcified into sparkling crystal over 1,100 years.
+When the guide sweeps his light across it, the whole chamber glitters.
+This is a sacred place, treated with the respect it's owed.

-I've been in caves in Vietnam, Slovenia, and New Zealand.
-ATM Cave was the most profound underground experience I've had.
-Not the biggest, not the prettiest — the most profound.
-The Maya used this space for something sacred, and standing there in wet clothes with a headlamp, you can feel why.
+If you've explored caves in Vietnam, Slovenia, and New Zealand, ATM still stands apart — not the biggest, not the prettiest, but the most profound.
+The Maya used this space for something sacred, and standing there in wet clothes with a headlamp, you feel exactly why.

 Day 6: Xunantunich + Cave Tubing